• Skip to primary navigation

 Ingredients on a counter top.

-• Turkey - This recipe is perfect for using up leftover Thanksgiving turkey meat.
-Turkey can also be substituted with shredded rotisserie chicken.
+• Thanksgiving leftovers - This recipe is perfect for using up leftover Thanksgiving turkey, shredded rotisserie chicken.
+Bacon can be substituted with leftover cubed holiday ham.
+Peas can be substituted with leftover corn or green beans.

-• Penne pasta - Can be substituted with any medium sized dried pasta like farfalle, shells, or elbow macaroni.
+• Pasta - Any medium sized dried pasta like farfalle, shells, or elbow macaroni work great in this recipe.
 Be sure to follow the pasta's package cooking directions for accurate times.

 Tips and tricks